-- A. Create an item or copy one from the Library and link it to your screen-out job element/competency. - B. Select 'Item-specific Response Options' from the Scale dropdown.
+- A. Create an item or copy one from the Library, and link it to your screen-out job element/competency. - B. Select 'Item-specific Response Options' from the Scale dropdown.
 From there, you may build custom response options for the screen-out item.
-Again, we recommend making screen-out items Required.
+Again, we recommend making Screen-out items Required.

-C. In the Screen-Out pop-up box, click the box next to the responses that are disqualifying for the grade level you are announcing.
+C. In the Screen Out tab, click the box next to the responses that are disqualifying for the grade level you are announcing.

 D. On the Rating Criteria page, ensure that the 'Screen-Out' box is checked for the screen-out job element.
 The system will automatically screen out applicants who do not achieve 2 points on any job element marked as a screen-out.
-The system will also automatically screen out applicants who do not average 2 points on all job elements being measured.
-Applicants who do not meet either of these criteria will be screened out using the IQIF ineligible code.
+The system will also automatically screen out applicants who do not average 2 points on all job elements being measured using the IQIF ineligible code.

 E. Finally, values for each response item can be assigned by clicking on the screen-out element's Competency Title, clicking on the plus next to the item number, and entering the appropriate base values.
-Ensure the item(s) linked to the screen-out job element have response base values with a minimum of 0 and a maximum of 4 points.